 I CAN’T ENGLISH

 Everything being said, there’s nothing like that calm AFTER the storm.
-That feeling of peace after everything that needed to be said by both parties has been said and issues have been resolved.
+That feeling of peace after everything that needed to be said by both parties has been said.
+And when issues have been resolved.
 I encourage anyone who is having an issue with someone to let it out!
-Whether that be by you confronting them verbally, textually, or even writing them a letter that you never really intend to give them just to get your thoughts out.
+Whether that be by you confronting them verbally, textually, or even writing them a letter.
 Do whatcha gotta do, even if that means punching a pillow.

 So there you have it.
 How I experience arguments from my introverted perspective.
 I would love to hear how other introverts out there handle their arguments.
 Any tips and tricks would be much appreciated.
 Please share!